JULY 30, 2017

 It was all downhill from there.
 The deputies were read the riot act: they were forbidden from interrupting or punching one another.
 (They would have had to use their fists, since swords were also forbidden.)
 Brawls, though, were the least of Catherine’s concerns.
 Each representative had, in effect, been deputized to present a list (a miniature nakaz) of proposals and grievances from their locality.
 Compounding the sheer number of nakazes was, in many cases, their excessive length and execrable literary quality, making the task of reading them downright Sisyphean.
 Moreover, as absolute beginners in public debate and policymaking, the deputies had to juggle strange rules of decorum with equally strange political concepts.

 Though she observed the opening sessions, Catherine had, like the god of Voltaire’s imagination, deliberately removed herself from her creation.
 Unlike Voltaire’s god, however, Catherine could not ignore her creation’s sputtering.
 She streamed dozens of memos to her officials, venting over the sluggish pace of their work.
-In the hope of jolting the commission, Catherine peremptorily moved the proceedings, in the dead of winter, from Moscow, a city she so disliked, to her beloved Saint Petersburg.
+In the hope of jolting the commission, Catherine peremptorily moved the proceedings, in the dead of winter, from Moscow, a city she so disliked, to her beloved St. Petersburg.
 But the change of scenery failed to alter the speed of the commission’s deliberations.

 Tellingly, the only subject that galvanized the aristocratic deputies was serfdom.
 Though Catherine had been in power for five years, she was caught off guard by the vehement opposition to the slightest amelioration of the system of indentured servitude: it was a world over which even the Minerva of the North was powerless.
 Her chief minister, Nikita Panin, blurted: “These axioms capable of toppling walls.”
 Twenty years after the commission, Catherine remained stunned: “You hardly dare say that [the serfs] are just the same people as we; and even when I myself say this I risk having stones hurled at me […] I think there were not even 20 persons who would have thought about this subject humanely and as human beings.”

 By the end of 1768, as her enthusiasm dimmed and her attention turned to imminent war with the Ottoman Empire, Catherine postponed the sessions.
 She never reconvened the Commission, even after Russia emerged the battered victor of the long and costly Russo-Turkish War in 1774, and the codification never crystallized.
 To be sure, the promise of the Nakaz was not forgotten by enlightened opinion in Russia and abroad.
-Translated immediately into English, German, and French, it was banned by Louis XV — an act that, inevitably, bolstered Catherine’s standing among the philosophes — but was widely available in bookstores in Saint Petersburg and Moscow.
+Translated immediately into English, German, and French, it was banned by Louis XV — an act that, inevitably, bolstered Catherine’s standing among the philosophes — but was widely available in bookstores in St. Petersburg and Moscow.

 In the end, did any of this matter?
 Clearly, for Russia’s millions of serfs, it did not.
 As the recurrent spasms of peasant revolts revealed, their lives remained as grim as ever.
 Nevertheless, Catherine made certain that a number of the Nakaz’s principles, particularly those dealing with crime and punishment, found their way into Russian law and helped prepare the ground for the serfs’ emancipation a century later in 1861.
 But Catherine’s failure to realize her greatest ambitions also reminds us of the limits placed on even the most enlightened and energetic ruler.
 Catherine made this point, as only she could, in a conversation with Denis Diderot, the editor of the Encyclopédie and the Enlightenment’s most original and radical thinker.
 “While you write on unfeeling paper,” she told the philosophe, “I write on human skin, which is sensitive to the slightest touch.”
 Two hundred and fifty years later, in a world where autocratic thugs reign at the two extremes of the Western world, the realism and humanism espoused by a Russian empress are as unexpected as they are urgent.